mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 2. Number of Successful Attempts
 3. Time Interval Per Test

 Often written like this: Perform a Mechanics (15,5,1 day) Extended Test.
-This means the character must succeed at a Mechanics Test VS {Threshold} 15, they must do this 5 times, each attempt takes 1 day fail or succeed.
+This means the character must succeed at a Mechanics Test VS {TN} 15, they must do this 5 times, each attempt takes 1 day fail or succeed.

 ### Attribute Only Tests